As once attentive to his pipe he play’d,

 Violetta is a courtesan, a traviata, a

-allen woman, who’s fallen all the way
+fallen woman, who’s fallen all the way

-to the top of Parisian
+to the top of Parisian society, she has

-just recovered from malaise and is
+just recovered from a malaise and is

 hosting a celebration, her salon